TheBanHammer/ToasterChan/README.md

 !emoji |  | Emoji Cheat Sheet.
 !eta |  | Shows an estimated time for when you will reach the DJ booth.
 !forum | !website | Links to the Nightcore-331 forums.
+!giftpos |  | Gift your waitlist position to someone else.
 !help |  | Shows some basic help info for Plug.
 !hug |  | Hugs a user.
 !kill |  | Bot responds with 'no thanks m8'.